DrSchwad/DrSchwad.github.io/_posts/2019-08-06-z2-space-xor-trick.md

 ---
 layout: post
-title: A Beautiful Adhoc Trick
+title: A Beautiful Adhoc Technique for XOR Problems
 subtitle: >-
   A nice idea to view xor in terms of addition in Z_2 and use linear algebra that cracks quite a few problems